c3lang/c3-spec/spec-raw.md

 6. If more than one normal match is found, this is an ambiguous match.
 7. If one normal match is found, then this is selected over any wildcard match.
 8. If no normal match is found, but multiple wildcard matches, then this is ambiguous.

-#### Search domain

--- Simplify these rules!

-1. Search direct methods, if an ambiguity is found, exit as ambiguous
-2. Search private extensions in current module and-sub modules.
-3. Search `@local` extension in current module.